datguypiko/Firefox-Mod-Blur/README.md

  `14/05/2022` > Fixed after an update broken popup menu background color for 100.x versions of firefox.

  `13/02/2022` > Added new optional file for default size scrollbar.
 The color stays dark.
-Works best with new Windows 11 scrollbar. </br>Use "userContent-Windows11_DefaultSizeScrollbar.css" file and rename it to "userContent.css".
+Works best with new Windows 11 scrollbar.
+Use "userContent-Windows11_DefaultSizeScrollbar.css" file and rename it to "userContent.css".

 </br>